stachyris/Project_Yellow/README.md

 ![image](https://github.com/stachyris/Project_Yellow/blob/main/Result/scaffolded__fluentDNA.jpg)

-Project conceptualised and executed by Vinay KL (skyisland.in/vinay)
+The project was conceptualized and executed by Vinay KL (skyisland.in/vinay)